-I understand that Fulton County is not obligated to approve a proposal for a telecommuting work agreement for any employee.
-The decision is at the discretion of my department head/supervisor/manager.
-This agreement and work schedule are subject to ongoing review and may be subject to modification or termination at any time based on performance concerns or business needs.
-Generally, business needs permitting, the supervisor/manager or the employee should give at least 4 days' notice in advance of ending or changing an arrangement.
+I, (Print Name) understand that Fulton

+County is not obligated to approve a propos

+any employee.
+The decision is at •

+head/supervisor/manager.
+This agreement

+emergency situation or crisis, are subject , ,

+modification or termination at any time ba •

+needs.
+Generally, business needs permittin o

+should give at least 4 days' notice in advanc e of ending or changing an arrangement.

-I hereby affirm by my signature that I have read this Telecommuting Agreement, and understand, agree to, and will abide by all of its provisions.
+I hereby affirm by my signature that I Telecommuting Agreement, and understar provisions. , , ,

+Employee Signature

 Employee Signature Date

 Supervisor Signature Date

+2 3.13

 Department Head (or designee) Signature Date

-Chief Human Resources Officer Date